 The scientific name of the Emerald Ash Borer is Agrilus planipennis Fairmaire.
 This green beetle from Asia primarily feeds on the ash species.
 Due to open trade and globalization, EAB has entered the United States from imported, infected trees or shipping crates.
 When in its native ecosystem, its natural enemies keep the pest from becoming out of control.
 But outside its native home, the Emerald Ash Borer is a highly invasive species that is destructive to ash trees.

 These wood-boring beetles will feed on Green ash and black ash trees.
 However, once green and black trees become scarce, white ash trees become a target as well.
 The transport of firewood and ash bark have spread this EAB infestation.
-Transportation of timber and wooden crates or pallets acts as a medium for Emerald Ash Borer to reach new areas.
+Transportation of timber and wooden crates or pallets acts as a medium for Emerald Ash Borer damage to reach new areas.

 Preventive Measures and Control of EAB Spread